The 10 factors that lead to resistance to change in companies... and the solutions!

 Your objective in managing change in the best possible way?
 To support resistant employees right through to the project integration stage.

-First and foremost, bear in mind that managing change is a project in its own right.
+First and foremost, remember that managing change is a project in its own right.
 It must be initiated and orchestrated as such, and supported by a genuine action plan.

 To do this, draw up a roadmap, plan your operations and assess their scope so that you can redirect your strategy if necessary.

 You should also bear in mind that a well-rehearsed plan is often not enough to overcome your teams' resistance.
 The solution?
-Lead the changes by adopting a positive management approach that takes all your employees into account.
+Lead the changes by adopting a positive management style that takes account of all your employees.

 The more they feel listened to and involved in the implementation of the change process, the more they will stick with it!